turnerbenjamin/address-book/docs/goal-setting.md

 No debugging, the tests were very basic and did not require any change in implementation.
 Note: I did run each test with false expected values to ensure that the tests would fail.

+## After User Story 8
+Debugging used quite a bit here - For the ConsoleInterface, debugging was used to look at String values where ANSI codes used.

+For the AddressBookApp tests debugging was used to fix tests after a loop was added to get user input.

+I have not had the impulse to log any values to the console for the purposes of debugging.